 Suggestion 7 – Following up on the last suggestion, do NOT allow medical staff to put poison, burning gunk in your baby’s eyes.

-The eye ointment will burn your baby’s skin and prevent the necessary eye contact for you and your baby to bond properly.
+The eye ointment can burn your baby’s skin and prevent the necessary eye contact for you and your baby to bond.

 Medical personnel might tell you they are doing this to prevent venereal disease.
+Don’t fall for it.
 Hopefully you are sure that your wife or beloved has not passed on venereal disease to your child, so you do not need this toxic ointment to be put in your baby’s eyes.

 Suggestion #8 – Do not allow medical personnel to cut or clamp your baby’s umbilical cord until well after the cord has stopped pulsing and has turned white.